MeganAlbee/MeganAlbee/README.md

 - 🌱 Growing my skills in Pyth, SQL, R, Tableau, AWS, and more!

-- 👀 I’m interested in finding an internship in data science & analytics!
+- 👀 I’m interested in finding an job in data science & analytics!

 - 💎 Treasures: Gaming PC, my Bernese Mountain Dog: Paddington